RES-009: Compliance with Sponsor Requirements

 As sponsored award recipients, it is critical for the University to be cognizant of and comply with policies, standards, and laws that govern the sponsored programs.
 These requirements may be specifically contained in the agreement or incorporated by reference to guidelines issued by the sponsor in special publications or directives.
 The University has established effective internal controls in tracing sources of funds to the level of expenditures to exhibit that the funds are expensed following sponsor and award specific terms and conditions, including Federal statutes and regulations.

 Expenditures on Federal awards are governed by the Federal cost principles: costs claimed must be necessary (essential for the performance of the award), reasonable (not exceeding an amount that a prudent person would incur), allocable (the charges specifically benefited that particular award or cost objective) and allowable (per institutional, sponsor, Federal, and State cost principles).
-Costs must be treated consistently in order to conform to sponsor policies, contract or grant special provisions, and the University’s policies.
+Costs must be treated consistently to conform to sponsor policies, contract or grant special provisions, and the University’s policies.
 Reconciliation of accounting records are performed by the units per University policy and unallowable or unallocable costs must be moved off via cost transfers or labor adjustments from the sponsored award to another fund source that can accept such charges (e.g., PI’s gift/endowment, etc.) as soon as they are identified.

 The principal investigator is designated by the University to direct the project or program being supported by the sponsored award in accordance with the terms and conditions of the award, and is responsible for technical, fiscal, and administrative management of the sponsored activity in accordance with all applicable University, Federal, State, and sponsor requirements.